 Harry is in his first year of studying a three-year medical science degree at the University of NSW (UNSW), planning to compete a post graduate degree with honours in dentistry.

-Reflecting on his education journey so fair, he said it’s be a tough transition from living in the NSW South West Slopes.
+Reflecting on his education journey so fair, he said it’s been a tough transition from living in the NSW South West Slopes.
 About 70 students completed the HSC at Hennessey Catholic College in 2018, whereas now he’s attending lectures with 1000 others.

 “The move from country to city life took a lot of adjusting,” Harry said.